DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 ##### Created by a Powerful, But Crazy Mage

+The rooms within Avernoth are still man-made structures.
+However, they are not made by just any person.
+They were made by a crazy mage.
+- For the levels up to this point, we have not leaned hard enough into the mage who made Avernoth being crazy / ultra paranoid

 #### Is Our Modular Kit Too Limited?

 Yes.

+Now that we're essentially loosening up the level design philosophy, we need to make sure that the modular kit we have is flexible enough to accommodate the new direction.

 ##### Side Note: The Pillars / Columns are Too Circular